-Adolfo Parra-Blanco Asturias Central University Hospital from Spain
+Adolfo Parra-Blanco Asturias Central University Hospital

 MY STORY IN Japan starts when I was 15 years old.
 My father suggested that I study Japanese.
 I accepted the challenge, and studied for two years until I entered medical school.
 That experience made me get in touch with Japan, its culture and people.
-When I finished my training in gastroenterology in Spain, I was willing to further my knowledge in endoscopy in Japan, and I was awarded with a Mombusho scholarship, and later on with a European Union postdoctoral grant.
-The topic for my training and research was "Endoscopic techniques for the diagnosis and treatment of early gastrointestinal neoplasms".
-My host center was Showa University Fujigaoka Hospital, under the tuition of Professor Rikiya Fujita.
+When I finished my training in gastroenterology in Spain, I was willing to further my knowledge in endoscopy in Japan, and I for two years. was awarded with a Mombusho scholarship, and later on with a European Union postdoctoral grant.
+The topic for My host center was Showa University Fujigaoka Hospital, under the tuition of Professor Rikiya Fujita.
 With him and his team I started experiencing the proverbial and never over-emphasized Japanese hospitality and kindness, also their hard and perfectionist work.
-As I learned more about the field of early neoplasia, I became interested in other related fields, such as histopathological diagnosis.
+As I my training and research was "Endoscopic techniques for the diagnosis and treatment of early gastrointestinal neolearned more about the field of early neoplasia, I became interested in other related fields, such as histopathological diagnosis.
 I was lucky to meet Professor Kyouichi Nakamura, a Professor in the Department of Pathology in TMDU at that time.
-He accepted me at his department as a visiting doctor, where I visited once, and later twice, a week, for two years.
-My aim was not really to be able to make a diagnosis with a microscope by myself, but rather to improve my understanding of the relationship between endoscopy and pathology in the specific field of early neoplasia.
+He accepted me at his department as a visiting doctor, where I visited once, and later twice, a week, My aim was not really to be able to make a diagnosis with a microscope by myself, but rather to improve my understanding of the relationship between endoscopy and pathology in the specific field of early neoplasia.
 For instance, I performed a study about histological and immunostaining features of minute gastric cancers (≤5mm in size).
-Also, thanks to Professor Nakamura once again, I was accepted by Dr. Fujii in Kashiwa and Tsukiji National Cancer Center to learn magnifying colonoscopy, a technique for which some knowl- 21
+Also, thanks to Professor Nakamura once again, I was accepted by Dr. Fujii in Kashiwa and Tsukiji National Cancer Center to learn magnifying colonoscopy, a technique for which some knowlbecause I met a great group of people, where everybody was important, from the Professor to the newest team member.
+Of course, the scientific level of the presentations, meetings, and discussions were very high.
+What I learned there was important for me, later on, as a gastroenterologist and endoscopist.
+I had an especially close relationship with Professor Nakamura, Professor Eishi, and Dr. Kumagai, but also many other people such as Suzuki-san, Andou-san, and other colleagues who I really appreciate and whose kindness I will never forget.
+Interestingly enough, many of our talks were in Spanish.
+This is because the educational relationship of this department with South America (mainly with During my stay at TMDU, I had the chance to meet a great number of Japanese and foreign doctors, (mainly pathologists) who attended the special courses organized by JICA.
+Finally, my wife, a Brazilian nikkei, whom I met in Japan, was a Mombusho scholar in Od- Chile) was very strong.
+They taught me a lot about pathology, and I tried to help them with their Spanish. (although I must say that they were already pretty